DNK90/neosample/README.md

 In order to invoke a transaction through neon-js, you should add **net** into your config (**net** can be neoscan url or neonDB url).

+And The RPC server in dotnet (30333-30336) doesn't work and it always return false.
+RPC Server on Python will help you solve this problem.

-This sample will guide you steps-by-steps how to setup and invoke transaction in private network.
+This sample will guide you steps-by-steps how to setup neonDB url, RPC server on Python and invoke transaction to NEO private network.

 ## Requirements
 - Docker and docker-compose